 Definition of heat

-When the molecules move faster, they hit against each other and bounce apart, and so they end up further apart from each other than they were before.
-The energy can come from sunshine, or from volcanoes, or from friction, or nuclear fusion, or many other sources.
+When the molecules move faster, they hit against each other and bounce apart.
+So they end up further apart from each other than they were before.

 What is temperature?